Skip to main content Skip to navigation

 Following on from the success of the P@W Summer SchoolLink opens in a new window in 2025, the LMS Research Summer School in Robust Statistics and Reliable Learning Algorithms will be held at the University of Warwick from the 29th June to 3rd July 2026.
 We gratefully acknowledge support from the London Mathematical Society and CRiSM.

 The ambition of the summer school is to expose PhD students and early-career researchers to research themes at the forefront of robust statistics, broadly interpreted.
 It will feature three lecture courses and plenary talks by the world's leading experts in the field, covering topics such as: conformal prediction and distribution-free inference, algorithmic robustness and stability, differential privacy and data contamination.
-There will also be the opportunity for attendees to present their work, social events and a summer school dinner.
+There will also be the opportunity for attendees to present their work, as well as social events and a welcome reception.

 The school is organised by the Department of StatisticsLink opens in a new window, and will be held in the Mathematical Sciences BuildingLink opens in a new window and the Zeeman Building.Link opens in a new window